 But no matter your reason for making homecooked meals for your mutt, ALWAYS consult with your vet when providing home cooked meals.

 It’s imperative that your furry friend is provided with all of the nutrients he needs — and these nutrients need to be provided in the correct ratios, which can be tricky to accomplish on your own.
-We generally advise against solely cooking your dog’s meals anyway, but if you’re going to — do so in collaboration with your vet.
+We generally advise against solely cooking your dog’s meals anyway, but if you’re going to — do so in collaboration with your vet, and make sure you’re using a homemade dog food supplement to provide the required nutrients your pup requires to thrive!

 Also, while some owners like to prepare their dog’s food for increased safety, home-cooking your dog’s dinner does not alleviate the possibility of obtaining contaminated ingredients (such as may occur during a dog food recall) — human foods are included in recalls all the time!